Akhilap1/GettingAndCleaningDataA1/README.md

 1. Readme.md- this

-2. download.R - R script file for downloading the project data Data for this project is downloaded from the following URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Save the zip file and unzip it into the folder named UCI HAR dataset.
+2. run_analysis.R - R script file to generate a tidy set based on details provided below.

+Manual processing: Data for this project is downloaded from the following URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Save the zip file and unzip it into the folder named UCI HAR dataset.

-3. run_analysis.R - R script file to generate a tidy set based on details provided below The run_analysis.R script created will run from the folder where the data was unzipped. (the parent folder of UCI HAR dataset)
+The run_analysis.R script created will run from the folder where the data was unzipped. (the parent folder of UCI HAR dataset)
 Reads the training data from UCI HAR dataset/train/X_train.txt Reads the test data from UCI HAR dataset/train/X_train.txt